joelhawksley/identity/components/slides.md

 ^ What data does this view need to render?

-^ A "pull"?
+^ S A pull request?

-^ An "issue"?
+^ S An issue?

-^ Should I be able to pass in both?
-Neither?
+^ S Should I be able to pass in both?

+^ S Neither?

-^ Are these values passed in as locals, or do they come from a helper?
+^ S Are these values passed in as locals, or do they come from a helper?

 ---